Sequential estimation of Spearman rank correlation using Hermite series estimators: Variance of Exponentially Weighted Hermite based Estimator

 \section{Variance of Exponentially Weighted Hermite based Estimator}

-The estimator introduced in section \ref{nonstationaryAlgo} based on exponentially weighted versions of the Hermite series coefficients should be applicable in the general non-stationary scenario.
-In the general case, we cannot necessarily obtain direct theoretical insights into the bias and variance of the Hermite series based Spearman's rank correlation estimator (e.g. useful bounds etc.).
+The estimator introduced in Section \ref{nonstationaryAlgo} based on exponentially weighted versions of the Hermite series coefficients should be applicable in the general non-stationary scenario.
+In the general case, we cannot necessarily obtain direct theoretical insights into the bias and variance of the Hermite series based Spearman rank correlation estimator (e.g. useful bounds etc.).
 We can however get insights into the variance of the estimator introduced in \ref{nonstationaryAlgo} in the i.i.d. scenario.
 In particular we can establish the relationship between the variance of $\hat{R}_N$ and $\lambda$ for fixed $N$ as $n \to \infty$.

 \begin{theorem} For fixed $N$, fixed $0< \lambda <1$ and $n\to \infty$ we have:

 where